 Not only did Paul Orndorff enjoy a 24-year wrestling career largely as a top-of-the-card talent with the WWF and WCW, during his career, he was also in the main event of the first WrestleMania and main evented a card in Toronto in a match versus Hulk Hogan that drew nearly 80,000 fans.

 The GoFundMe campaign description said the funds were to pay three years of overdue property taxes on Paul Orndorff’s home and to purchase medication.
-If Paul didn’t get current on his property taxes by the end of September, his home was going to be sold by the bank.
+If Paul didn’t get current on his property taxes by the end of September, his home would be sold by the bank.
 I could envision the eyes rolling as skeptical wrestling fans read this.

 Armed with this info and confident I could use it to respond to cynical fans, I tweeted the link to the GoFundMe campaign, as did Brian Blair.

 More than 200 donations rolled in.
-Most were from fans but wrestlers also contributed including Dallas Page, Chris Irvine (Jericho), Afa Anoai among others.
-Prior to amplifying the campaign, $640 was raised.
+Most were from fans, but wrestlers also contributed, including Dallas Page, Chris Irvine (Jericho), and Afa Anoai.
+Before amplifying the campaign, $640 was raised.
 Following the social media posts, the $10,000 goal was exceeded in a little more than a day.

 "He’s healthy.
 He beat Stage 4 lymph node cancer.
-I thought we were going to lose him but he beat all that.
-But with all that, it puts more pressure on his brain and he’s suffered multiple concussions.
-There’s something called tau that they can find in living peoples brains that researches say all CTE patients have this tau inside of them, so Paul has CTE as diagnosed by his doctors.
-He’s taking medication and he’s getting ready to raise the dosage so hopefully, that helps his memory because his body is healthy."
+I thought we were going to lose him, but he beat all that.
+But with all that, it puts more pressure on his brain, and he’s suffered multiple concussions.
+There’s something called tau that they can find in living people’s brains that researchers say all CTE patients have this tau inside of them, so Paul has CTE as diagnosed by his doctors.
+He’s taking medication, and he’s getting ready to raise the dosage, so hopefully, that helps his memory because his body is healthy."

 In addition to bringing Paul up to date on his property taxes, the family will have a much smaller burden on meeting future tabs as they successfully lobbied for an exemption, which lowered his tax rate going forward by 75 percent.
 Funds raised from the GoFundMe campaign will cover his home for the next four years at this new lower tax rate.